My Dog Ate Cat Litter! Here’s What to Do (Vet Answer)

-Dogs can be pretty disgusting, right?
-Whether your dog went through the bag, the bin or, more disgusting, into the litter tray, if you’ve spotted your dog scarfing back some cat litter, you’re probably pretty concerned.
+Dogs can be pretty disgusting at times.
+Whether your dog went through the bag, the bin, or, more disgusting, into the litter tray, if you’ve spotted your dog scarfing back some cat litter, you’re probably pretty concerned.
 It’s a good idea to worry; whilst cat litter is usually inert and non-toxic, it’s not digestible, and it can make your dog ill.

 Why Do Dogs Eat Cat Litter?

 Usually, dogs don’t mean to eat cat litter—it’s not very interesting and is unlikely to taste of much.
 But dogs do like eating cat poop, and if that means eating some litter along with it, they’re unlikely to worry too much.
 Some dogs will only opportunistically eat cat poop, whilst others will hunt it down and cause their owners many difficulties in the process.
 If you find your dog eating cat litter without poop, it’s possible they’re suffering from a mineral deficiency, and it’s worth talking to your vet about your concerns.

 Is Cat Litter Dangerous to Dogs?

 Unfortunately, yes.
 Although none of the ingredients in cat litter are toxic, cat litter can still be dangerous for dogs.
 Dogs that eat cat litter may have an upset stomach, but more seriously, eating cat litter can result in blockages that require emergency surgery to correct.

 Which Types of Cat Litter Are Dangerous for Dogs?